 Hameera talked about the damaging effects of hatred in a society which until not so long ago had been not so different to that of the UK.
 She shared personal experiences from the trip and described how hearing the personal stories of survivors provided a unique insight.

-She said: “It was a privilege to hear from Zrinka Bralo, a survivor from the siege of Sarajevo between 1991-1995.
+“It was a privilege to hear from Zrinka Bralo, a survivor from the siege of Sarajevo between 1991-1995.
 Zrinka told us that the thing that’s most difficult for her to live with is that her life didn’t matter; all lives should matter.”

 The event ended with Misba Sheikh, another delegate from the same visit to Bosnia, who shared a couple of her poems which she wrote on her return to the UK.